-The Fullerton College (FC) Faculty Senate represents faculty interests and views in academic and professional manners in the College and District.
-The Faculty Senate makes recommendations to the College President, and acts as the committee on committees, establishing faculty representation on College and District committees.
+The Fullerton College Faculty Senate represents faculty interests and views in academic and professional manners in the College and District.
+The Faculty Senate makes recommendations to the College President, and maintains faculty representation on College and District committees.
 Any full-time faculty member is eligible to serve on the Faculty Senate.
-The Senate holds bimonthly meetings on alternate Thursdays at 3pm in the Faculty Lounge.
+The Senate meets 1st and 3rd Thursdays at 3:00P in the Faculty Lounge (Room 1246).

-The FC Faculty Senate derives its power and responsibilities from Title 5 of the California Education Code.
-As representatives of the faculty, the FC Faculty Senate makes recommendations to the college and district with respect to academic and professional matters, the so-called "10+1", defined as follows:
+The Faculty Senate derives its power and responsibilities from Title 5 of the California Education Code.
+As representatives of the faculty, the Faculty Senate makes recommendations to the College and District with respect to academic and professional matters, the so-called “10+1,” which are:

 - curriculum, including establishing prerequisites and placing courses within disciplines